botter-live/botter.live-IOS/Readme.md

 # Installation

 **Steps**
->1- Add the attached framework to your project
->2- Add WebKit Framework
+>1- add pod 'Botter' , :git => 'https://github.com/NoraSayed135/Botter.git'  in your pod file
 >3- Customize your app to allow multiple window in case you want to show floating button on to of your entire app /*if not skip  this*/ to this follow this steps
+>
 >> 1 - remove _Scene Manifest_ from info.plist file
 >> 2- comment scene configuration functions in App delegate
 >> 3- **var  window: UIWindow?** add this line in App Delegate class